blurpy/8-bit-computer/issues.md

 [![YouTube video of RAM mode switch glitch](resources/yt-ram-mode-glitch-thumb.png)](https://www.youtube.com/watch?v=y0mx79ixhco "Click to play")

-The problem happens when pressing the mode switch on the RAM module for choosing between run mode and programming mode.
-Sometimes when pressing the switch the RAM content in the current memory address is changed to something random.
+The video shows repeated switching between run mode and programming mode on the RAM module.
+The address set by the DIP switch is `1111`, and that address in RAM contains the value `0000 1110`.
+The MAR itself is set to `0001` and that address in RAM contains the value `1100 1111`.
+The first mode switches works fine, but suddenly the value in RAM at address `0001` changes to `0000 0010`.

 The reason can be seen on the oscilloscope:

 ![Oscilloscope screenshot of RAM mode switch pressed](resources/ram_mode_switch_press.png)

-The oscilloscope probe is connected to pin 12 of the 74LS157, that goes to pin 3 of the 74189, which is the active-low write-enable pin.
+The oscilloscope probe is connected to pin 12 of the 74LS157 (next to the program button), that goes to pin 3 of the 74189, which is the active-low write-enable pin.
 The signal should be high when it's not writing to the RAM, but sometimes there is a dip in the signal when pressing the mode switch, making it write whatever it can see on the inputs at the moment.
 The switch probably has a debounce problem.
 Putting a 104 capacitor (highlighted) on pin 12 to VCC solves the issue.
 The signal is not affected anymore when pressing the mode switch after that.

 ![RAM mode switch capacitor fix](resources/ram_mode_switch_cap.jpg)

 Note that I'm not using the mode switch that came with the kit.

-## Noise on the reset line
+## A register resetting

 Video showcasing the glitch: